ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-f say, can you see, by the dawn&#x27;s early light,
+ say, can you see, by the dawn&#x27;s early light,
 What so proudly we haired at the twilight&#x27;s
 last gleaming